leke-lyu/deltaoutbreak/README.md

 [Nextstrain](https://nextstrain.org) uses Auspice to visualize JSON files that are created by Augur.
 Here we share our instance via [community](https://nextstrain.org/community/) on gitgub.

 ## Data Description
 This instance includes 2664 genomes sampled between Jun 2021 and Aug 2021.
-We only selected samples that have high coverage complete genomes (above 29,000 bp) from GISAID.
+We only selected samples with high-coverage complete genomes (above 29,000 bp) from GISAID.
 According to GISAID, high coverage means that only entries with less than 1% of undefined bases (NNNs) and no insertions and deletions unless verified by the submitter are tolerated.

+There are 981 samples collected from Texas, 328 of which are focused on Harris county (Houston).
+Through collaboration with the Houston Health Department, we acquired the detailed metadata of all these Texas samples, including zip code, sex, and race.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 You can find the config files that runs this build in [here.](https://github.com/leke-lyu/deltaInGreaterHoustonArea)